HumanDynamics/MIT-Humanitarian-Hack/README.md

 Welcome to the [MIT Humanitarian Hackathon site](https://mitmedialab.github.io/MIT-Humanitarian-Hack)!

 We worked with various representative from IFRC, Red Cross Climate Center and developed the challenge statement.

-Here is the link to challenge statement Link: [https://goo.gl/pVvqSp](https://goo.gl/pVvqSp) for you reference.
+We invite participants to hack a project that solves our challenge, available at: [https://goo.gl/pVvqSp](https://goo.gl/pVvqSp)

 **The Hackathon will happen on Apr 20, 21 and 22 held at Bartos Theater, MIT Media Lab** and we look forward you joining us.